rohanyuttham/3DOF-Robotic-Arm/README.md

-# 3DOF-Robotic-Arm
-3D model and working code of 3DOF Robotic arm.Refer to report August 2018
+Project : Development of a 3D model of a Robotic arm

+The arm is fully functional in a 3D space with thee help of only two servo motors.

+Made in August 2018 as a Individual project.